Lasting Power of Attorney (LPA)

 - Selling your property

-- A Health and Welfare LPA, which allows your chosen attorney to make welfare and health care decisions on your behalf, only when you lack the mental capacity to do so yourself.
+- A Health and Welfare LPA, which allows your nominated attorney to make welfare and health care decisions on your behalf, only when you lack the mental capacity to do so yourself.
 These decisions include:

 - Your daily routine